Are Bookly email notifications not working when appointments are made on your website?

 On the popup page, enter an email address on which you want to receive the test email.
 Be sure to use an email address that’s different from the From Email.

-Scroll down and you will see a button to select a notification template.
+Scroll down and you’ll see a button to select a notification template.
 You can choose one or multiple templates and the plugin will send those notifications.

 Click on the Send button and check your inbox to see if you have received an email from your site.
 If you didn’t receive the email, we need to install WP Mail SMTP.